DEV Community

 Something that:

-• Lives inside the app
+• lives inside the application

-• Adds almost zero latency
+• adds almost zero latency

-• Requires zero external infrastructure
+• requires zero external infrastructure

-So I built VelocityGate.
+So I built a small experiment called VelocityGate.

-Move the Defense to the Edge
+Move the Defense to the Earliest Possible Layer

 • Tomcat